EllinorHenriksson/black-box-unit-testing/report.md

 ## Name class
 - What do you think the actual bug or bugs are?
+I think the actual bug is that the constuctor throws an IllegalArgumentException for a name consisting of 3 letters.
+In the specification, it says that the name must be at least 3 characters long.

 - How many test cases do you think are needed?
 Why?
+One test case is needed to find the bug, namely to test with a name that is exactly 3 letters long.
+Since the documetation wasn't very clear about wich characters are not allowed in a name, it is also a good idea to test the most common characters in a name, such as space between first and last name, and hyphen in a double name.

 - Did you find any unexpected behaviors?
+Yes, I expected the constructor to not throw an exception when I inputted a 3 letter long name, according to the specification, but it throwed an IllegalArgumentException.
+Also, I tried to input a first and a last name with a space between, but it resulted in an IllegalArgumentException being throwed.
+From the documentation I could not conclude if this would happen, but I assumed it would.
+However, the term "name" is commonly used for first name and last name together, so it would be beneficial to make it clear if that is intended or not.
+Testing double names with a hyphen between also resulted in an IllegalArgumentException being throwed, even though they are quite common, at least here in Scandinavia.

+Lastly, I tested to input non-english letters such as åäö, but that throwed an IllegalArgumentException, wich was unexpected.

 - What are your reccomendations to the developers of `test_lib`?
+My recommendation is to either fix the bug so that the user can input a 3 character long name, or to update the documentation so it informs the user that the name must be over 3 characters long.
+Also, the developers should consider if they should allow for first and last names with a space between and/or double names with a hyphen in them, and to make it explicitly clear in the documentation if it is allowed or not.
+It would also be a good idea to specify what alphabeth can be used, and to cosider to allow for non-english letters such as å, ä and ö.

 ## StringFunctions.printHelloWorld
 - Describe specifically how the mocking was done